Need Help? Give us a call.

 1 (800) 386-3372

-Ever since Square unleashed its headphone jack card reader onto the small business masses in May 2010, iPad POS systems have become the go-to solution for affordable, easy payment processing.
+Since Square released their headphone jack card reader in 2010, iPad POS systems have become the go-to solution for affordable, easy payment processing.

 That’s where we come in.

-We’ve compiled the four best iPad POS systems of 2019 all into one guide, so read on to learn all the details on your top options:
+We’ve compiled the five best iPad POS systems of 2019 in one guide, so read on to learn all the details on your top options:

 As iPad and tablet POS systems have evolved over the past years, they’ve grown and become far more powerful than the inaugural Square reader.
-With extra players contributing to the iPad POS system market, Square has upped their game, as well.
+With extra players entering the iPad POS system market, Square has upped their game, as well.

 So, whether it’s a more powerful version of a card reader, or a full-blown countertop iPad POS system, you’ve got a lot of options that will deliver you far more than that first Square reader.